frankelavsky/academic_homepage/_posts/2026-05-18-selfish-manifesto.md

 description: "It is completely acceptable to reject modern AI entirely on selfish grounds.
 Here I offer a 3-part mini-manifesto focused on why, entirely for yourself, you should consider rejecting generative AI."
 ---

+I've heard great arguments for rejecting AI for environmental reasons (water, climate, energy) and for ethical reasons (like the theft of all digitizable intellectual property).
+I've even made those arguments myself (see previously linked blog post).

+But I also want to suggest another angle that can be used in conjunction with these: rejecting genAI for selfish reasons.

-Welp, it is nearly the 1-year anniversary from when I authored my blog post on "[Stop saying that AI is just a tool and it only matters how it is used](https://www.frank.computer/blog/2025/05/just-a-tool.html)".
+For context, it is nearly the 1-year anniversary from when I authored my blog post on "[Stop saying that AI is just a tool and it only matters how it is used](https://www.frank.computer/blog/2025/05/just-a-tool.html)".
 It is easily the most successful blog post I've written and certainly gets more impressions than my research papers 😂.
 But I love it especially because it helped me form my own thoughts at a time when I felt like I was losing control of things (research budgets getting cut, anti-immigration on the rise, the impending deadline of my thesis work, future job insecurity, AI companies consolidating power across the world, facing irreversible climate disasters in my lifetime and so on).

+Here is my small, humble manifesto for rejecting generative AI on selfish terms.

 ## 1. Defending your own friction, your own struggle